The Elektoy train line was a #1 gauge series of tinplate manufactured in a small factory in Harrison,

 The Elektoy Trains were only sold wholesale to just five main distributors located in New York, Philadelphia,

-Elektoy was sold, and is still being discovered.
-For example, some occasionally turns up in the St. Louis vicinity near
+them, is where Elektoy was sold, and is still being discovered.
+For example, some occasionally turns up in the St. Louis

-where the Linze Electrical Supply Company, one of the distributors that was located there.
-The 1913 catalogue
+vicinity near where the Linze Electrical Supply Company (1217 Olive Street), one of the distributors, was located.

 In the war period of 1917-1918 train manufacture was permanently discontinued, due to rationing,